betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 These programs comprised what we might call today the *Apollo Guidance Software Stack*.
 All were implemented in assembly language.
 By 1965, most of this code had been written and fully tested and changed little with each new flight program.
-All higher level space guidance routines were implemented using some of these pieces.
+All higher level space guidance routines were implemented primarily in the Interpreter language but also using some of these lower-level pieces.

 An example of a space guidance subroutine is computing the relative positions of Earth, Sun and Moon at any moment.
 After evaluating options<sup>[51]</sup> in MAC Fortran on